jeremydaly/serverless-community-survey-2020/README.md

 Below there are some sample/possible questions.
 Please feel free to suggest new questions, add or change answers to existing ones, or tell me that some of these questions don't make any sense!
 You can add an [ISSUE](https://github.com/jeremydaly/serverless-community-survey-2020/issues), send an email to contact[at]jeremydaly.com, or DM me on Twitter ([@jeremy_daly](https://twitter.com/jeremy_daly)).

 ### When will this survey go live?
-I'm shooting for a go live date of ~~**Feburary 4th, 2020**~~ **Feburary 11th, 2020**, and the survey will run for **four weeks**.
+**SOON!** I was shooting for a go live date in early **Feburary 2020**, but due to all the feedback, we've pushed it back a bit.
+The survey will run for **four weeks**.

-## Possible Questions
+# Survey Questions
-Below are a list of possible questions to ask respondents.
-This is where I **NEED YOUR HELP!** These are just some ideas that I had with some possible answer, but there are many more questions that could be asked.
-Your feedback is critical to making this survey a success.
+Below is the **close-to-final** list of questions to ask respondents.
+This is where I **NEED YOUR HELP!** I have gathered *a lot* of feedback and incorporated as much as I could.
+Please take a look at these questions and post a new issue if you have any further feedback.

-As I get feedback, I'll update the questions and answers.
-Please do not submit PRs, it'll be too hard to manage.

-Also, the questions below are in no particular order, so the final survey will flow better than this list.
+## Cloud Posture

+### How would you describe your organization’s maturity using serverless?
+- High: We're all in on serverless
+- Medium: We're transitioning to serverless
+- Low: We're at the early stages experimenting with serverless or don’t know

-### 1. Which public cloud providers do you use?
+### Which public cloud providers do you use?
 - Amazon Web Services
 - Alibaba
 - Cloudflare